BluJean-K/blockylicious/readme.txt

 === Blockylicious ===
 Contributors:      Jean and The WordPress Contributors
 Tags:              block
+Requires at least: 6.7
 Tested up to:      6.8
 Stable tag:        1.1.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 Custom plugin with 3 custom blocks and custom text effects.
-Scaffolded with Create Block Theme, then modified.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen by selecting the zip archive.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Description ==

-Note that the view.js file should be removed if you don't end up using it.
-Note that in block.json, at the bottom is "viewScript": "file:./view.js" You'll need to choose between "viewScript" or "viewScriptModule."
-The viewScriptModule is a newer field that lets you use the Interactivity API

-Note that in block.json the support for html mode is disabled for some blocks.(Editor can't directly edit the code) If you want to enable html mode, change this to _true_
-"supports": {
-		"html": false, }
+= Curvy Block =
+An adjustable curvy svg shape can be used as a contrasting background to make any text stand out.

+= Piccy Block =
+A special gallery diplays clickable thumbnail images and the only the selected image full-size.

+= Clicky Buttons =
+Upgraded buttons can link to any standard or custom post site on your site.
+The URL uses the post ID, so changing the title of the post will not break the link.

+= Low Highlight Rich Text effects =
+Custom script in index.js registers a unique text effect.

+= Unique Blockylicious Design Patterns =
+Design patterns make it easy and quick for you to start using the plugin.
+Add call-to-action sections with the Curvy block or a set of Clicky Buttons with headings and text that you can customize.